aws-quickstart/cdk-eks-blueprints/docs/addons/container-insights.md

 Near the top of the screen is the query editor.
 When you first open CloudWatch Logs Insights, this box contains a default query that returns the 20 most recent log events.

 In the box above the query editor, select one of the Container Insights log groups to query.
 For the following example queries to work, the log group name must end with performance.
+We will look at `/aws/containerinsights/east-dev/performance`

 When you select a log group, CloudWatch Logs Insights automatically detects fields in the data in the log group and displays them in Discovered fields in the right pane.
 It also displays a bar graph of log events in this log group over time.
 This bar graph shows the distribution of events in the log group that matches your query and time range, not only the events displayed in the table.